 Washington DC Emergency Rental Assistance Program (ERAP)

 If you need help paying your monthly rent the Washington DC Emergency Rental Assistance Program (ERAP) may be able to assist.
 Or if you are moving to a new home or apartment the program can even help pay for security deposits or first month’s rent.
-The program was created to help people who are faced with a housing emergency.
+The program (application phone umber below) was created to help people who are faced with a housing emergency.

 With a goal of preventing evictions, the funds will go to pay up to five months of past due rent for qualified individuals.
 As indicated above, money can also be used to provide for paying either security deposits or first month’s rent.
 This is available when doing so would prevent a family from being homeless or help to keep a family living together as one family unit.